tmpvar/2d-polygon-self-intersections/README.md

 # 2d-polygon-self-intersections

 This library may not be fast, but it is robust.
-Robust in the fact that it will find the self-intersections in a polygon - minus of course shared endpoints.
+Robust in the fact that it will find all of the self-intersections in a polygon - minus of course shared endpoints.

-You can time complexity to be O(n^2)
+You can expect a time complexity of O(n^2)

 Why wouldn't we use [Bentley–Ottmann](http://en.wikipedia.org/wiki/Bentley%E2%80%93Ottmann_algorithm)?
 We may in the future, but that is going to take some time and having a functional mechanism for detecting self-intersections is far superior to a non-existant one.
+The api won't have to change for this to happen.

 ## install